SirSceptalot/dnd5e/00-09_meta/05_automation/05.01_custom-gpt/gpt-instructions.md

 1. **Analyze the Input:**

 	- Carefully read and understand the provided session notes
-	- Identify key events, characters, organizations, locations, and items mentioned
+	- Identify key events, creature types, characters, organizations, locations, and items mentioned
+	- Browse the directories with the `listFilesInDirectory` Action to find existing information on these entities
+	- Read the relevant files using the `getFileContents` Action to add to your understanding of them

 2. **Rewrite in Legion's Style:**
 	- Open Canvas mode